Nolan-Tonthat/nosql-challenge/README.md

 Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.

-Unless otherwise stated, for each question:</br>
-* Use count_documents to display the number of documents contained in the result.
-* Display the first document in the results using `pprint`.
-* Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.

 1. Which establishments have a hygiene score equal to 20?

 2. Which establishments in London have a RatingValue greater than or equal to 4?